Social Media Marketing channels that work

 From creating your ideal client personas you will have a clear understanding of the social media channels that your clients are likely to be using.
 Remember that even if you are working business to business, all businesses are run by people and those people are likely to be on Facebook as a minimum.

 Facebook – With over 2 billion users worldwide every month Facebook remains number one for a reason.
-They are constantly growing and evolving their business to improve its offering and profits.
+They are constantly growing and evolving their business to improve their offering and profits.
 Something that all business owners should be doing.
 66% of Facebook users go on Facebook every day at least once and most many more times than that.
 If you are not on Facebook with your small business then you will be missing out.
 You will be missing out on the potential clients, potential website traffic and potential advertising opportunities.

 Instagram – Instagram is now owned by Facebook and they have made many changes to this platform.
 Some great and some not so great, it does, however, continue to grow and it is knocking some of the other platforms off their feet.